 - “Great Resource.
 Thanks for hosting this.”

-Support Group Meetings are held each Spring and Fall in both Toronto and London, Canada.
+Support Groups meet each Spring and Fall in both Toronto and London, Canada.
 Each meeting centers on peers sharing experiences and learning from each other.
-One meeting each year usually highlights a guest speaker from the medical, policy, or social work fields addressing latest insights into rearing donor-conceived children.
-These sessions are geared toward adult attendees and so no child-care is provided.
 Meeting attendance is free of charge.
 Please feel free to bring a cash donation for the donation box to meet meeting expenses.

 Attendees at SODCSN Support Meetings…